River Avon, Bristol: Navigation

 Kelston Lock and weir have permanent moorings above and below them.
 The Riverside Inn and Saltford Marina are also close by.
 Saltford Lock and weir are overlooked by the remains of the Kelston Brass Mill, which was working until 1925.
 It is a Grade II listed building.
 Alongside the lock is a pub, whose garden extends over the lock to the small island between the lock and weir.
 The lock was opened in 1727 and destroyed in 1738 by rival coal dealers to stop the use of the river for transportation.
-In its heyday, between 1709 and 1859 Swineford had an active brass and copper industry around Swineford Lock, served by the river which also provided water power for the cloth industry, as did the River Boyd, a tributary which flows into the Avon near Bitton.
+In its heyday, between 1709 and 1859, Swineford had an active brass and copper industry around Swineford Lock, served by the river which also provided water power for the cloth industry, as did the River Boyd, a tributary which flows into the Avon near Bitton.
 Keynsham Lock opened in 1727.
 Just above the lock are visitor moorings and a pub, on an island between the lock and the weir.
 The weir side of the island is also the mouth of the River Chew.
-Hanham is the last tidal lock, after which the river is joined by Brislington Brook.
+The river is joined by the Siston Brook at Londonderry Wharf, terminus of the dramway which brought coal from Coalpit Heath.
+The final river lock, Hanham Lock, is on the edge of the Bristol built-up area; below here the river is affected by high tides which overtop Netham Weir.
+Above the weir, in the St Anne's area of Bristol, the river is joined by Brislington Brook.

 Netham Lock is the point at Netham in Bristol at which boats from the Avon gain access to Bristol's floating harbour.
 Construction started in 1804 to build the tidal New Cut, where it is joined by the River Malago, and divert the Avon along the Feeder Canal to the harbour; a system designed and built by William Jessop and later improved by Isambard Kingdom Brunel.
 A weir carries the river into the New Cut and boats use the adjacent lock.
-Access to the harbour is only possible during the day when the lock keeper will open the gates unless the water level in the river between Netham and Hanham is above or below the level of the harbour.
-Netham Lock and the weir form part of Bristol's flood defence mechanisms and it was announced in December 2008 that they would be upgraded as part of the £11 million City Docks Capital Project.
+Access to the harbour is only possible during the day, when the lock keeper will open the gates unless the water level in the river between Netham and Hanham is above or below the level of the harbour.
+Netham Lock and the weir form part of Bristol's flood defence mechanisms.